 Rhode Island Red is arguably the most popular American heritage breed in the Philippines.
 Because of its high-demand, many fake RIR is starting to pop-up swindling unsuspected customers.
 In this article, we are going to explain in detail what you need to know about RIR in the Philippines so the next time you buy you can avoid getting ripped off.

-The Rhode Island Red was bred in Rhode Island and Massachusetts in the second half of the nineteenth century, by selective breeding of birds of Oriental origin such as the Cochin, Java, Malay, and Shanghai with brown Leghorn birds from Italy.
+The Rhode Island Red was developed in Rhode Island and Massachusetts in the second half of the nineteenth century, by selective breeding of birds of Oriental origin such as the Cochin, Java, Malay, and Shanghai with brown Leghorn birds from Italy.
 The characteristic deep red plumage derived from the Malay.
 The State of Rhode Island celebrated the centenary of the breed in 1954 when the Rhode Island Red Monument was raised at the William Tripp farm, in Little Compton, Rhode Island.

 The name of the breed is ascribed either to Isaac Champlin Wilbour of Little Compton at an unknown date, or to a Mr. Jenny of the Southern Massachusetts Poultry Association in 1879 or 1880.
 In 1891 Nathaniel Borden Aldrich exhibited some as “Golden Buffs” in Rhode Island and in Philadelphia; they were first exhibited under the present name in 1895.
 They were previously also known as “John Macomber fowls” or “Tripp fowls.”